Paul Morin (illustrator): Designs and themes

 With his children's books illustrations in the 1990s, Morin drew pictures on the Maasai people, Abenaki, Anasazi, and Ojibway.
 He also wrote about Chinese mythology, the Ghost Dance and the Dreamtime in Australia.
 To generate ideas for his illustrations, Morin travelled across the world and conducted in-person research.
 While illustrating, he played music he co-created that incorporated the local sounds he heard when he was completing his studies.

 In individual illustrations, Morin used natural materials he collected to create his illustrations for The Orphan Boy.
 His illustrations were incorporated from twenty oil paintings he had created after living with the Maasai people in Kenya.
 With The Dragon's Pearl, Morin drew items he discovered while researching in Yangshuo, China.
 With Fox Song, Morin practiced basket weaving and referenced The Orphan Boy by including a bracelet made by the Maasai.

 For The Mud Family, Morin designed a cliff in his house based on one he saw in Utah that was covered with human hand prints.
 With The Ghost Dance and The Ghost Seeker, Morin included artwork about spiritual visions.

 Awards

 Morin won the Amelia Frances Howard-Gibbon Illustrator's Award twice with The Orphan Boy in 1991 and The Dragon's Pearl in 1993.
+He was nominated in 2002 for this award with What the Animals Were Waiting For.
+During 1993, The Dragon's Pearl was a Ruth Schwartz Award for Excellence in Children's Literature nominee.
 Additional awards that The Orphan Boy received were the 1990 Governor General's Award for English-language children's illustration and 1991 Elizabeth Mrazik-Cleaver Canadian Picture Book Award.
 In 2018, Morin was honored by Caledon, Ontario for his work on the town hall in Alton.